It’s not easy.

 - Ask your friends with computers who they use and what their experience has been.

-- Look for local computer help groups – often libraries and senior centers have something.
-Attend, and ask for recommendations from attendees.
+- Look for local computer help groups — often libraries and senior centers have something.
+Attend and ask for recommendations from attendees.

 Looking online for local help

 I advise against a generic online search with terms like “computer repair” for your location.
-The problem is that search results, and specifically the order of search results, has nothing to do with quality of service.
-We’ve seen this too often lately: fake news and other questionable sites and sources can still rank highly.
+The problem is that search results, and specifically the order of search results, have nothing to do with quality of service.
+We’ve seen this too often lately: fake and other questionable sites and sources can still rank highly.

-Personally, because it’s such an unknown, I’ve stopped recommending the major chains, and favor working to find someone local you can trust.
+Personally, because it’s such an unknown, I’ve stopped recommending the major chains and favor working to find someone local you can trust.